FAQs

 Will the fee increase next year?

 The County Council defines the fee by resolution each year.
-A fee increase will be needed in the future due to increases in materials costs over time and additional more costly projects being needed to maintain our stormwater infrastructure.
+Fee rates were raised in 2024 in order to ensure the fund remains sustainable into the future due to increases in materials costs over time and more costly projects being needed to maintain our stormwater infrastructure.

 How will I be billed this fee?